Gabriel-Gerhardt/ctxray/README.md

 The report opens on the total dead-token count, lists the five biggest dead blocks, then draws one bar per source — Bash, Read, Grep, your own messages, the system prompt — showing what each put into the window across the whole session, with the never-referenced share hatched inside its own bar.

-## What the number isn't

-"Dead" is a heuristic, not a proof.
-A block gets flagged when the assistant never reproduces enough of its distinctive text afterward — roughly one long identifier's worth.
-So a `Read` that quietly confirmed a hunch, or a `Grep` with zero matches that ruled something out, gets hatched like waste.
-Treat the percentage as a lead worth chasing, not a verdict.

-Per-block counts are estimated from character length (~4 chars/token) and scaled to what the API actually billed that turn.
-Session totals are exact; the split between blocks inside a turn is attribution.

-The percentage is measured against tool output, not against the whole window.
-The system prompt and tool schemas enter the window as a billing delta with no text attached, so they can never be judged either way — counting them in the denominator would turn the number into a fact about how many tool schemas you have loaded rather than about wasted output.

 ## Contact

 - LinkedIn: https://www.linkedin.com/in/gabriel-gerhardt27/